ckeller232/ShinyApp-DataVisualization/ReadMe.md

 ### Summaries of each are included in the app
 ### EBITDA trends are also shown for each sector
 ### Summary includes total number

+### This is just a test to make sure git is working